-Group heterogeneity has recently been introduced in the panel data model.
-We develop a constrained Bayesian grouped estimator that effectively exploits researchers' prior belief on the latent group structure to uncover group partitioning and generate forecasts for panel data.
-This framework allows for specifying grouped structures in both slope coefficients and error variances of the cross-sectional units, and flexibly incorporating prior knowledge in the form of pairwise constraints.
-To utilize the pairwise constraints, we revise the standard nonparametric Bayesian prior and propose an intuitive and coherent prior to guide the posterior inference.
-Notably, the resulting Gibbs sample is closely related to the constrained KMeans algorithm, which foreshadows the constrained version of the grouped fixed-effects estimator (Bonhomme and Manresa, 2015).
-In Monte Carlo experiments, we demonstrate that adding prior knowledge yields more accurate estimates and scores predictive gains over unconstrained grouped estimators and standard panel data estimators, even when a portion of the constraints are incorrect.
+Group heterogeneity has recently been proven to be useful in panel data models.
+We develop a constrained Bayesian grouped estimator that effectively exploits researchers' prior beliefs on groups in a flexible form of pairwise constraints.
+To utilize the pairwise constraints, we propose an intuitive and coherent prior building upon a standard nonparametric Bayesian prior.
+The resulting Gibbs sampler is closely related both to the constrained clustering algorithm and to grouped fixed-effects estimators.
+Monte Carlo experiments reveal that adding prior knowledge yields more accurate estimates and scores predictive gains over alternative estimators.
 We apply our method to two empirical applications.
-An application to the inflation rate of the U.S. CPI sub-indices demonstrates that prior knowledge on group structure aids the algorithm in optimally forming the group structure when the data may not be entirely informative and improves density forecasts.
-In the second application, we revisit the relationship between a country's income and its democratic transition and identify heterogeneous income effects on democracy with a reasonable grouping pattern.
+In a first application to U.S. CPI inflation, we illustrate that prior knowledge of group structure improves density forecasts when the data is not entirely informative.
+A second application revisits the relationship between a country's income and its democratic transition; we identify heterogeneous income effects on democracy with a reasonable group pattern.

-JEL CLASSIFICATION: C11, C14, C23, C53, E37
+JEL CLASSIFICATION: C11, C14, C23, E31

-KEY WORDS: Panel Data; Grouped Heterogeneity; Bayesian Nonparametric; Dirichlet Process; Pairwise Constraints; Density Forecast; Inflation Rate; Democracy.
+KEY WORDS: Grouped Heterogeneity; Bayesian Nonparametrics; Dirichlet Process Prior; Density Forecast; Inflation Rate Forecasting; Democracy and Development.

-[‡]Please check here for the latest version.
+[†]Please check here for the latest version.

-[†]Department of Economics, Perelman Center for Political Science and Economics, University of Pennsylvania, 133 S. 36th St., Philadelphia, PA 19104-6297.
+[‡]Department of Economics, Perelman Center for Political Science and Economics, University of Pennsylvania, 133 S. 36th St., Philadelphia, PA 19104-6297.
 Email: boyuanz@sas.upenn.edu.
 I am extremely grateful to my advisors Francis X. Diebold and Frank Schorfheide, and my dissertation committee, Xu Cheng and Minchul Shin, for their invaluable guidance and support.
-I would like to thank Karun Adusumilli, Siddhartha Chib, Wayne Yuan Gao, Philippe Goulet Coulombe, and Daniel Lewis for helpful comments and suggestions.
-I further benefited from many helpful discussions with econometric lunch seminar participants at University of Pennsylvania, as well as conference participants at the 2022 North American Summer Meeting of the Econometric Society, the 2022 IAAE Annual Conference, the 42nd International Symposium on Forecasting, the 2022 Asian Meeting of the Econometric Society in China, the 2022 Australasia Meeting of the Econometric Society, NBER-NSF Seminar on Bayesian Inference in Econometrics and Statistics.
+I would also like to thank Karun Adusumilli, Siddhartha Chib, Wayne Yuan Gao, Philippe Goulet Coulombe, and Daniel Lewis for helpful comments and suggestions.
+I further benefited from many helpful discussions with Econometrics Lunch seminar participants at the University of Pennsylvania, as well as participants at the 2022 North American Summer Meeting of the Econometric Society, the 2022 IAAE Annual Conference, the 42nd International Symposium on Forecasting, the 16th International Symposium on Econometric Theory and Applications, the 2022 Asian Meeting of the Econometric Society, the 2022 Australasia Meeting of the Econometric Society, the NBER-NSF Seminar on Bayesian Inference in Econometrics and Statistics.
 All remaining errors are my own.